Instructors can request access to the Casebook Instructor's Guide on AccessPharmacy. Email User Services (email@example.com) for more information.

 “This new medication is not working for my migraines.
 My headaches are worse around my period and I have gained 10 pounds!”

 Sarah Miller is a 34-year-old woman who presents to the Neurology Clinic for a follow-up of migraine headaches.
 She states that she used to get about two migraines every month; however, she recently went back to work full time and has two young children, ages 3 and 5, to care for.
 Since then, the frequency of her migraines has increased to about four to five per month.
 She states her migraines usually occur in the morning and are more frequent around her menses.
 Her typical headache evolves quickly (within 1 hour) and involves severe throbbing pain that is unilateral and temporal in distribution.
 Her headaches are preceded by an aura that consists of nausea and pastel lights flashing throughout her visual field.
 Photophobia occurs frequently, and vomiting may occur with an extreme headache.
 She reports experiencing severe migraine attacks that cause her to miss 1 day of work each month.
 She is unable to complete household chores and has a difficult time caring for her children on the days she has severe migraine attacks.
 She also complains of having mild migraine attacks lasting 3 days per month during which her productivity at work and at home is reduced by half.
 She typically has to retreat to a dark room and avoid any noise, or the severity of the migraine increases.
 She rates her migraines as 7–8 on a headache scale of 1–10, with 10 being the worst.
 At her previous visit to the neurology clinic 3 months ago, she was prescribed naratriptan 2.5 mg orally to be taken at the onset of headache.
 However, naratriptan has not been effective for half of the migraines she has had in the past 3 months.
 During two of the attacks, she experienced partial pain relief, with the pain returning later in the day.
 She mentions that she was prescribed naratriptan when the Cafergot she was taking stopped working.
 She states she has taken her medications exactly as advised.
 She prefers to use medications that can be taken orally.
-She was also started on ...
+She ...